 - 2 teaspoon pure vanilla extract

 - Preheat oven to 325 degrees F. Butter a 10 springform pan (if you don't have one, a regular cake pan will do the job.).
-Dust pan with 2 tbs cocoa powder and set aside.
+Dust the pan with 2 tbsp cocoa powder and set aside.

 - Whisk the flour, baking soda, salt, pepper, and cloves together in a large bowl.